-Most regular bars and restaurants will usually only have one brand available on tap, but all of the above can be bought from a supermarket.
+Most regular bars and restaurants will usually only have one brand available on tap, but will probably have other brands in bottles.
+All of the above can be bought astonishingly cheaply from a supermarket.

-The cost of beer in Rome differs wildly from place to place, from only around 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.
+The cost of beer in Rome differs wildly from place to place, from just over 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.

-Buying a pint (PEEN-tah – not always available) or a media in a place that serves craft beer on tap will probably be on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle the size of a wine bottle (750 ml)!
+Buying a pint (PEEN-tah – usually only found in beer geek places) or a media in a pub that has beer on tap will probably put you on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle of ale the size of a wine bottle (750 ml)!

-- Ma che siete venuti a fa’, Via di Benedetta 25, Trastevere (Rome’s ultimate beer geek spot) [map].
+- Ma che siete venuti a fa’, Via di Benedetta 25, Trastevere (this should be your first stop: it’s Rome’s ultimate beer geek spot) [map]

 - Open Baladin at Via degli Specchi 6 near Largo Argentina (huge selection; bonus: great burgers) [map]

-- Inofficina at Via Mesula 12 in Pietralalta (hipster biker spot to which you may need to take a cab; bonus: even better burgers) [map]
+- Inofficina at Via Mesula 12 in Pietralalta (hipster biker spot to which you may need to take a cab; they brew their own and rotate a good guest list, and there’s another bonus: really, really good pub food) [map]

-- Luppolo 12 at Via dei Marrucini 12 in San Lorenzo [map]
+- Luppolo 12 at Via dei Marrucini 12 in San Lorenzo (bright, noisy student spot with a huge selection of guest ales) [map]

-- Il Serpente Pub at Via dei Marsi, 21 in San Lorenzo (a it grimy but they know their beer) [map]
+- Il Serpente Pub at Via dei Marsi, 21 also in San Lorenzo (a bit grimy but they know their beer) [map]

 - L’Oasi della Birra at Piazza Testaccio 40, which doesn’t carry that much draft but has hundreds of varieties of imported bottles from all over the world in its cellars, including Italian brews.
-It also does a sensational aperitivo buffet in the early evening [map]
+It also does possibly Rome’s best aperitivo buffet in the early evening [map]

-There are many other brew pubs in Rome, and new ones springing up all the time, but we hope this gives you a good starting point for your beer experience in Rome.
+There are many other brew pubs and specialist stores in Rome, but we hope this gives you a good starting point for your appreciation of the artisan revolution underway here.